The following tips on how to prepare your child for school resumption will impress you!

 A discussion with your spouse generates combined efforts to make everything ready.

-You might inquire from another close family member for single parents if you need inputs to complete your planning.
+You might inquire from another close family member or a single parent if you need inputs to complete your planning.

 - Things to buy. (learning materials, school uniforms, new underwears, flasks, and other essential needs)